Poryg1/RPG-maker-MV-plugins/README.md

 An unified repository for my RMMV plugins.

 # Plugin list
+Database encoder - encodes your files inside /data folder using Base64 encoding to make sure they're not human readable.
 Input blocker - blocks all input movement upon turning on a switch.
 Input blocker for both keyboard and mouse, InputBlockerKM allows you to choose whether one or the other or both.
 Message input blocker - blocks all input inside a message window.
 In test mode you have an emergency key - Shift.
 Fixed leader - cosmetic plugin working only with no followers.
 Your map "leader" will work the same on map regardless of your party leader.